Skip to main content

 KHAN YOUNIS PRIMARY HEALTH CARE CENTER

 The Khan Younis primary health care center is an MSF facility with 24/7 stabilization beds.
-Services at the facility include: outpatient consultations; vaccination; sexual and reproductive health care; care for non-communicable diseases; wound care; physiotherapy; mental health care; health promotion; and malnutrition care including screening for children under 5 as well as pregnant and breastfeeding women and girls, and an outpatient therapeutic feeding center.
+Services at the facility include: outpatient consultations; vaccination; sexual and reproductive health care; care for non-communicable diseases; wound care; physiotherapy; mental health care; and outpatient malnutrition care including screening for children under 5 and pregnant and breastfeeding women, as well as an outpatient therapeutic feeding center.

-After a brief suspension of activities due to the advancement of Israeli troops in the Al-Mawasi area in March 2025, MSF teams have returned to the clinic.
-Our teams there provide outpatient services including general and pediatric consultations for acute and chronic conditions, as well as vaccination; wound care; physiotherapy; minor surgery; mental health care; health promotion; reproductive health care including pre- and postnatal care as well as family planning; and malnutrition screening and outpatient treatment.
+Our teams at Al-Mawasi Primary Health Care Center provide outpatient services including general and pediatric consultations for acute and chronic conditions; vaccination; wound care; physiotherapy; minor surgery; mental health care; health promotion; reproductive health care including pre- and postnatal care as well as family planning; and malnutrition screening and outpatient treatment.
 The clinic also has a 24/7 emergency room to stabilize and refer patients.

 AL-AQSA HOSPITAL